The Chemistry Readiness Assessment for Spring 2024 will be available later this year.

 Many students wishing to enroll in CH 301 must complete the Chemistry assessment.

-If you are a new, incoming student and unsure whether or not you will take CH 301 in the spring, do not purchase the Chemistry assessment until after Orientation.
+If you are a new, incoming student in a college outside of the College of Natural Sciences and unsure whether you will take CH 301, do not purchase the Chemistry assessment until after attending summer orientation.
 No refunds will be issued.

-You will have an opportunity to meet with your Academic Advisor at Orientation and determine your course schedule.
+You will have an opportunity to meet with your Academic Advisor and determine your course schedule.

 Why must I take the UT Chemistry Assessment?